 Trek’s Spring and Summer Road Lookbook is a good example of helpful targeted content for road bike riders.
 Trek’s Racing page provides the major enthusiasts with news on the latest cycling races, striking images of competitions, and even tips and advice for people planning to visit race events.

-The Importance of Expert Advice
+The Importance of Needs-based Assistance

 As Trek’s business continues to grow, so does consumer awareness around the brand.
 As such, its clientele has diversified beyond the traditional cycling enthusiast core.
 Sponsoring teams in high profile events like the world-famous Tour de France road race has helped create a surge of interest from novice riders.

-Content created for enthusiasts won’t necessarily resonate with those new to cycling, so Trek has to engage novices in other ways to position the company as a trusted brand.
+However, content created for enthusiasts won’t necessarily resonate with those new to cycling, so Trek has to engage novices in other ways to position the company as a trusted brand.

 And the best way to engage people who are unsure is to educate and advise them.